-“Case Study: Observatories of Sawai Jai Singh II,” in Handbook of Ethnoastronomy and Archaeoastronomy, ed., Clive Ruggles (Heidelberg: Springer), forthcoming 2014.
+“Case Study: Observatories of Sawai Jai Singh II,” in Handbook of Ethnoastronomy and Archaeoastronomy, ed., Clive Ruggles (Heidelberg: Springer), 2015.

-“City Planning in India,” in Encyclopedia of the History of Science, Technology, and Medicine in Non-Western Cultures, ed., Helaine Selin (Heidelberg: Springer), forthcoming.
+“City Planning in India,” in Encyclopedia of the History of Science, Technology, and Medicine in Non-Western Cultures, ed., Helaine Selin (Heidelberg: Springer), 2016.

 “Astronomy in India, 1784–1876, by Joydeep Sen,” Victorian Studies 58, no. 3 (Spring 2016): 585-87.

 “Meditation on Mughal Monuments, Review of Santhi Kavuri-Bauer’s Monumental Matters: The Power, Subjectivity, and Space of India’s Mughal Architecture,” H-Asia Reviews.

 “Commodification and Spectacle in Architecture,” PAST 32 (2009): 137-140.